craftercms/docs/source/developers/cook-books/how-tos/override-logging-levels.rst

      The first step is identifying the package or class you want to change the levels for.
 Specifying the logging level at the package granularity e.g.: ``org.craftercms.studio.api.v1.dal.DependencyMapper``, will modify all classes under that package.
 Specifying logging levels at the class granularity, e.g.: ``org.craftercms.studio.api.v1.dal.DependencyMapper.calculatePublishingDependenciesForList``, modifies only the levels for that specific class.

 Step 2: Add the override configuration you require to the logging configuration file ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/logging.xml``.
-     Available logging levels are debug, info, warn, error.
-Debug is the lowest logging level and Error is the highest.
+     Available logging levels are all, debug, info, warn, error, fatal, trace, off.
+Debug is the lowest logging level and Fatal is the highest.
 The lower your logging levels are set, the more verbose your logs will be.

      To set a specific class to a higher log level (giving us less detail in the logs), add the following lines: